Research Overview and Research Programmes

 Centre for Environmental and Occupational Health Research (Director: Associate Professor Shahieda Adams)

-Centre for Infectious Disease Epidemiology and Research (Director: Professor Mary-Ann Davies)
+Centre for Integrated Data and Epidemiological Research (Director: Associate Professor Emma Kalk)

 Health Economics Unit (Director: Professor Edina Sinanovic)